Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 Share this article: Share on Facebook Share on Pinterest

 You know what’s funny about the title of this article?
-It’s meant for first-time visitors to Tokyo because I promise you nobody visits a second time!
-And that’s even if you only have 2 or 3 days, because that’s literally all you need.
+It’s meant for first-time visitors to Tokyo or anyone trying to make the most of three days in Tokyo because I promise you nobody visits a second time!
 Tokyo is lucky it’s home to the world’s 4th busiest airport, otherwise I predict there would be tumbleweeds there instead of tourists.

-In this article, I’ll give you a step-by-step Tokyo itinerary for 3 days: 2 days in the city and 1 day either in DisneySea or on a day trip.
-Or I guess you could spend it rapping… I’ll include restaurant and hotel recommendations, ticket prices, and time estimates for how long you need at each stop.
-Basically all the practicalities of visiting Tokyo’s highlights.
-Then, I’ll answer FAQs about visiting Tokyo.
+In this article, I’ll give you a step-by-step Tokyo itinerary for 3 days: 2 days in the city and 1 day either at DisneySea or on a day trip.
+I’ll include my insider travel tips, ticket prices, and details on getting from stop to stop.
+But first, learn which neighborhood is the best base and how to get around when visiting Tokyo.
 Spoiler: Tokyo’s subway system isn’t all that special.
+But no worries, I’ll still teach you how to use it.

 Learn more about Japan here.